GerritCodeReview/git-repo/docs/internal-fs-layout.md

     (i.e. the path on the remote server) with a `.git` suffix.
 This has the same advantages as the `project-objects/` layout above.

-    This is used when git worktrees are enabled.
+    This is used when [git worktree]'s are enabled.

 ### Global settings